-A student may be detained for a serious breach of discipline when suspension is felt to be inappropriate.
-This detention would typically last from 9am until 9pm (boarding student) with students allowed to leave the detention room only for toilet breaks and meals.
+A pupil may be detained for a serious breach of discipline when suspension is felt to be inappropriate.
+This detention would typically last from 9am until 9pm (boarding pupil) with pupils allowed to leave the detention room only for toilet breaks and meals.
 This internal suspension could last for a period of up to 5 days.
-Boarding students will also be given a gating report which should be signed on the hour every hour by a member of staff (during the evening).
-Day students internal suspension would typically last from 9am until 5pm with students allowed to leave the detention room only for toilet breaks and meals.
+Boarding pupils will also be given a gating report which should be signed on the hour every hour by a member of staff (during the evening).
+Day pupils internal suspension would typically last from 9am until 5pm with pupils allowed to leave the detention room only for toilet breaks and meals.